-As part of Good Practice Guidance implementation and as a response to review processes performed by UNFCCC, it was decided to re-classify emissions from the production of iron and steel.
-To date, these emissions have been treated under sub-category 1A2 (to be compatible with the Reference Approach); starting with the year 2001, these emissions are classified under 2C1 (Metal industry, Production of iron and steel).
-However, the corresponding recalculation of the whole time series since the reference year 1990 will not be carried out until next year.
+As part of the implementation of Good Practice Guidance and as a response to review processes performed by UNFCCC, it was decided to re-classify emissions from the production of iron and steel.
+To date, these emissions have been treated under sub-category 1A2 (to be compatible with the Reference Approach); starting with 2001, these emissions are classified under 2C1 (Metal production, Production of iron and steel).
+Emissions from ammonia production have been re-classified (from 1A2 to 2B1) in a similar way since 2003.
+However, the corresponding recalculations of the whole time series since the reference year 1990 will not be complete until the end of next year.